35. Not True: An Encounter with Science Denial: Part 2

 And so the melancholy I felt in my classroom those many years ago stemmed from the following notion.
 There is no need to cling to ancient philosophies fearing that, if we do not, our beliefs are lost.
 Just as we evolve biologically, we should evolve culturally as well.
 We humans test and probe and seek and discover.
 In the discovery we march forward, gaining an ever-increasing understanding of the world around us.
 Coming to understand that the earth is not thousands but billions of years old should not frighten us.
 This knowledge should not be seen as a wedge that will somehow separate us from a desire for communion with the Creator.
 It would be a capricious deity who gave us the mental gifts necessary to explore the universe and then slapped us for using these talents.

 All this is not to say that we must jettison the wisdom gained by the Ancients, wisdom which is often set down in religious scriptures.
 There are primal spiritual truths which we, the human race, should grasp firmly and take along with us as we march forward.
-My wish would be that my student come to understand that these truths are not dependent upon whether biblical genealogies are historical are not.
+My wish would be that my student comes to understand that these truths are not dependent upon whether biblical genealogies are historical are not.
 The ancient authors of scripture were trying to answer the same questions that baffle us now even now.
 How did we get here?
 What should be the purpose of our lives?
 Why are our lives so ephemeral and so often fraught with difficulties?
 How should we interact with our fellow humans?

 In their asking, our far-distant ancestors discovered truths of much greater import than the age of the earth.
 We should acknowledge and hold tightly these momentous transcendent verities.
 There was a moment of creation.
 Even if not supreme, we are a remarkable and special component of that Creation.
 We need to rely on each other.
 We must exercise care of our natural world.
 There is a powerful creative force at work in the cosmos.